martinlaxenaire/curtainsjs/README.md

 <h2>What is it ?</h2>
 <p>
-    Shaders are the next front-end web developpment big thing, with the ability to create very powerful 3D interactions and animations.
+    Shaders are the new front-end web developpment big thing, with the ability to create very powerful 3D interactions and animations.
 A lot of very good javascript libraries already handle WebGL but with most of them it's kind of a headache to position your meshes relative to the DOM elements of your web page.
 </p>
 <p>
     curtains.js was created with just that issue in mind.
 It is a small vanilla WebGL javascript library that converts HTML elements containing images and videos into 3D WebGL textured planes, allowing you to animate them via shaders.<br />